GIOdeBrito/electron-base-docker/README.md

-# Electron Base App
+# Electron Base Application

-This is a base electron app example.
+This is a base electron application example.
-But with a small twist, it has a "gambiarra" that it is built inside a docker container, and then, the files are extracted for the local directory.
+It is built with a "gambiarra" inside a docker container, and then, the files are extracted for the local directory.

-# Build application
+# Build the application

-Run the script `build-and-extract` and after building the application inside the container, it will extract the AppImage and other files the the `dist` directory.
+Run the script `build-and-extract` and after building the application inside the container, it will extract the AppImage and other files to the `dist` directory.